cenkerarin/supportvectormachines/README.md

 # Support Vector Machine (SVM) from Scratch

-An educational implementation of Support Vector Machines using only NumPy and Matplotlib, designed to help you understand SVM theory deeply.
+An educational implementation of Support Vector Machines using only NumPy and Matplotlib, designed to help me understand SVM theory deeply.

-## What You'll Learn

 This implementation covers all the fundamental SVM concepts: